jaaclaine/100-days-of-code/README.md

 ###### DAY 040
 - Button party is getting to a next level
 - ReactJS: Part II 20% + some videos
+###### DAY 041
+- I've spending so many time trying to figure out how to animate with jQuery and i just failed and try to do with css